amandaliusa/Rational/README.md

+A project done for CS11 (C++ Track) at Caltech

-# Rational object with support for addition, subtraction, multiplication, and division
+Rational object with support for addition, subtraction, multiplication, and division